-CHEF TIPS: Just like in my crème brulee recipe, you can add ingredients to your cheesecake recipe to make it unique, such as an Oreo Cheesecake Recipe, Cherry Cheesecake, Blueberry Cheesecake, Chocolate Cheesecake, the list goes on.
-The base, however, starts with this classic cheesecake recipe.
+CHEF TIPS: Just like in my crème brulee recipe, you can add ingredients to your recipe to make it unique, such as an Oreo Recipe, Cherry, Blueberry, Chocolate Cheesecake, the list goes on.
+The base, however, starts with this classic recipe.

 WHAT IS THE DIFFERENCE BETWEEN NEW YORK CHEESECAKE AND REGULAR

 A classic New York Style cheesecake uses heavy whipping cream, eggs, cream cheese, vanilla and sugar, that’s it.
 Often times in a regular or classic cheesecake recipe you’ll see things like sour cream, lemon and flour to the recipe.
 This recipe is not a classic New York style, however I’m confident that you most likely will not be able to tell that there is no cream in this recipe.

 NEW YORK STYLE CHEESECAKE – A New York style cheesecake was said to be created and made famous and Lindy’s and Junior’s deli in New York.